indiesquidge/idiomatic-redux/README.md

 the *store* state changes, so passing the current state of the *store* as a prop (with `store.getState()`) is safe and will keep the UI up-to-date with the state.

+Upon initial creation, Redux will let you pass some persisted or initial state as the second argument to `createStore()`.
+This will override the initial state values specified by the *reducers*.
+Essentially, whatever you pass pass to `createStore` as the second argument will end up in the root *reducer* as the *state* argument, instead of `undefined`.

 ### Useful Conventions

 - If a *reducer* receives an unknown *action*, it should return the current *state*.